 The girl who seeks her brother’s killer.

 On the run and undercover, they meet by chance.
-Irresistably drawn together, neither knows the other’s past.
+Irresistibly drawn together, neither knows the other’s past.

 But Day murdered June’s brother.